-All new clients are asked to fill in an enrolment form, where you can highlight any concerns or problems you may have.
-Before joining a class you will attend a private session with your instructor where you can discuss these concerns.
+All new clients are required to fill in an enrolment form, where you can highlight any concerns or problems you may have.
+Before joining a class you will attend an induction with your instructor where you can discuss these concerns.
 Where necessary, your instructor may ask to contact your doctor, physiotherapist or other health professional.
 Any information given will be held in the strictest confidence.

 Pilates aims to strengthen the core muscles of the body, and can help to reduce back pain, other muscular pain and stress.

 Joseph Hubertus Pilates, born in Germany in 1880, was a frail child who suffered from asthma, rickets and rheumatic fever.
 Determined to improve his body, he turned to physical fitness programmes and became proficient in martial arts, gymnastics, yoga, skiing and more.

 He came to work in England in 1912 with Detectives at Scotland Yard, but when the First World War broke out Joseph was interned as an "alien".
 He worked with his fellow internees to improve their health and fitness, often adapting the available furniture into machinery to challenge their bodies.
 This was the beginnings of Contrology, which we know today as Pilates.

 After the war, Joseph returned to Germany, but soon decided to move again - this time to New York.
 On the journey, he met Clara - his future wife - and they discovered their shared love of fitness.
 Together they developed Contrology further, and opened a studio in New York.
 Here they worked with professional boxers and members of the New York City Ballet.
 Joseph continued teaching until his death in 1967 at the age of 87.

 Pilates is now practiced worldwide, with over 1 million people in the UK taking part in classes each week.